-To obtain the Degree of Bachelor of Commerce (General), students must receive credit in $\bigstar$ 120 including a minimum of $\bigstar$ 24 (taken in the preprofessional year) and a maximum of $\bigstar$ 60 in transfer credit.
-Students entering with less than $\bigstar$ 30 in transfer credit must complete the missing credits in courses outside the Faculty of Business.
-At least $\bigstar$ 60 in University of Alberta courses must be successfully completed while the student is registered in the Faculty of Business.
+To obtain the Degree of Bachelor of Commerce (General), students must receive credit in $\star$ 120 including a minimum of $\star$ 24 (taken in the preprofessional year) and a maximum of $\star$ 60 in transfer credit.
+Students entering with less than $\star$ 30 in transfer credit must complete the missing credits in courses outside the Faculty of Business.
+At least $\star$ 60 in University of Alberta courses must be successfully completed while the student is registered in the Faculty of Business.

-Students may not normally take coursework extra to the ★120 needed to meet the Bachelor of Commerce degree requirements.
+Students may not normally take coursework extra to the $\star$ 120 needed to meet the Bachelor of Commerce degree requirements.